-All the directors of the Bank have held their present positions or other management positions in the same or related companies during the last five years, with the exception of Ms. Lise Bastarache who, prior to February 2005, was Regional Vice-President - Quebec, Private Banking at RBC Financial Group; Ms. Isabelle Courville who, prior to January 2007, was President of Bell Canada's Enterprise Group; Mr. L. Denis Desautels who, prior to October 2008, was Executive-in-Residence of the School of Management of the University of Ottawa; Mr. Pierre Genest who, prior to April 2006, was corporate director and, prior to February 2006, was President and Chief Executive Officer of the Fonds de solidarité des travailleurs du Québec (F.T.Q.); Mr. Michel Labonté who, prior to December 2008, was a financial consultant, prior to October 2006, was executive advisor at National Bank of Canada and, prior to August 2005, was Senior Vice-President, Finance, Technology and Corporate Affairs at National Bank of Canada; and Ms. Jacqueline C. Orange who, prior to June 2008, was Governor of the University of Toronto and Chair of its business Board (2003-2007) and, prior to April 2005, was President and Chief Executive Officer of Canada Investment and Savings.
+All the directors of the Bank have held their present positions or other management positions in the same or related companies during the last five years, with the exception of Ms. Isabelle Courville who, prior to January 2007, was President of Bell Canada's Enterprise Group; Mr. L. Denis Desautels who, prior to October 2008, was Executive-in-Residence of the School of Management of the University of Ottawa; Mr. Pierre Genest who, prior to April 2006, was corporate director and, prior to February 2006, was President and Chief Executive Officer of the Fonds de solidarité des travailleurs du Québec (F.T.Q.); Mr. Michel Labonté who, prior to December 2008, was a financial consultant and, prior to October 2006, was executive advisor at National Bank of Canada; and Ms. Jacqueline C. Orange who, prior to June 2008, was Governor of the University of Toronto and Chair of its business Board (2003-2007).